-To do that, you’ll need to enable notifications on your iPhone by going into Settings > Notifications > WhatsApp and choosing your notification settings.
+To enable notifications on your iPhone, go into Settings > Notifications > WhatsApp and choose your notification settings.
 You want to switch on Show In Notification Centre and Show in Lock Screen.

 Once you’ve done that, the next step is to go into the Watch app on your iPhone and tap on Notifications.
 Scroll down to the Mirror Alerts From section and you should see WhatsApp right at the bottom.
 Make sure its toggle switch is on (it’ll be green if it is).

 You should now receive WhatsApp notifications on your Apple Watch.

 How to reply to WhatsApp messages on your Apple Watch

 If you’re using Notifications, tap Reply on your incoming notification and your Watch will give you a selection of pre-defined replies such as “Hello”, “What’s up?”, “On my way” or “OK”.

 You can also tap on the empty Reply field to add your own custom response, which you can enter via Scribble text input or Siri dictation.
 There’s also a button for those all-important emoji.

 Which third-party WhatsApp apps work on Apple Watch?

 There are quite a few, although the reviews suggest that what delights one WhatsApp user may not delight another.
 Some of the best known include Chatify, WhatsUp and WatchChat; our current favorite is WatchChat 2, which is free with a $2.99 in-app purchase to unlock its full functionality.